Temperatures on the Costa Del Sol

 Costa Del Sol Temperatures and some practical advice

 We have lived here for over 13 years now and can tell you that the weather has changed incredibly over the years.
-This year so far, 2016 has been one of the strangest years.
+2016, for example, has been one of the strangest years.
 We had a very dry winter and desperately needed some rain or we knew there would be trouble in the summer months.

 January to February